dmouscher/nomic/rules-public.md

 Any player of a religion may pray to their god for and one of these on their turn.
 This costs 30 of your religions faith.
 * An extra 1d3 on resource rolls
 * A blessing that protects them from any item that may target them for one round.

+## 336

+An active player is randomly assigned a quantum turkey.
+The turkey has a 50/50 chance of being dead or alive decided by a roll of 1d2 dice upon observation.
+On thanksgiving if obsererved this turkey will shortly spontainiously combust and no longer exist.
+If observed prior to combustion to be alive, the owner gets 15 of any resource.
+If the turkey is observed dead everyone but the owner gets 5 of any resource.